 Gradually, the notes began to be placed at different heights to give a rough indication of the size of the interval between each note then, gradually, horizontal lines were added for more accurate placement: this would ultimately lead to the five-line stave that we use for music notation today.

-Now that pieces could be notated on parchment or paper, composers were able to share their music much more easily and widely, which allowed the Church to standardise the musical material for its religious ceremonies.
+Now that pieces could be notated on parchment or paper, composers were able to share their music much more easily and widely, which allowed the Church to standardize the musical material for its religious ceremonies.

 Incredibly, there was no way of notating rhythm until the 13th Century, when a system of rhythmic modes was developed.